sakinish/oracle-nosql-rust-sdk/README.md

-# oracle-nosql-rust-sdk
+# Oracle NoSQL Database Rust SDK

-Oracle NoSQL Database Rust SDK
+Note: this document is best read on the [docs.rs](https://docs.rs/oracle-nosql-rust-sdk/latest/oracle_nosql_rust_sdk/) site.

 This is the Rust SDK for Oracle NoSQL Database.
 The SDK provides APIs and [examples](https://github.com/oracle/nosql-rust-sdk/tree/main/examples) to help